HPC for Economic Competitiveness

 "We want the European industry to develop our own next-generation microprocessor that will allow us to use the increasing data volumes energy-efficient and securely," van der Leyen said at the State of the Union speech.
 "This is what Europe’s digital decade is all about!”

 The Irish Centre for High-End Computing (ICHEC) represents an excellent example of a modern, lean and efficient mission-focused organisation.
 Its primary purpose is to accelerate the effective use and adoption of novel technologies such as HPC and technical computing.
 It is predominantly operating in TRLs 4 to 7 (proof of concept, pre-competitive research) and has already established a remarkable track record of industry R&D collaboration, SME support and service provision to the public sector.

-	Ireland now has a timely opportunity to leverage this exceptional expertise and track record to place itself amongst the front runners in leveraging these technologies for economic and societal benefits.
-Ireland cannot afford world-leading infrastructure, but it can and should be among the leaders in the effective exploitation of this disruptive technology, a view echoed by leading technologists.
-ICHEC is the ideal instrument to fulfil this ambition.
+Ireland now has a timely opportunity to deploy this exceptional expertise to place itself amongst the front runners in leveraging these technologies for economic and societal benefits.
+Ireland should be among the leaders in the effective exploitation of this disruptive technology.

 A more detailed presentation of High-Performance Computing (HPC) and its benefits can be found here.

 Tech Driven Change a Key Priority for New EC President Tech Crunch